 All your recipes appear as if they leapt out of glossy magazines.
 While many of them are quite easy to follow, it's hard to imagine myself cooking lavish meals every night.
 Do you really cook all these wonderful looking food on a daily basis?

 Well, dear reader, all I can say is yes.
 Well almost.
-You see, most of my recipes, no matter how fancy-sounding, are actually very simple and wholesome; and ones that I turn to on a weekly basis.
-While it may seem daunting to someone not so in tune with Indian cuisine, it’s not at all that hard.
+You see, most of my recipes, no matter how fancy-sounding, are actually very simple and wholesome; and ones that I turn to on a weekly basis, like this Baingan Bharta recipe.
+While it may seem daunting to someone not so in tune with Indian cuisine, it's not at all that hard.
 Most dishes can be made in a matter of minutes, whereas those that seem to call for buckets full of spices, may just take a tad bit more time.
 But yes, sometimes even an adventurous cook like myself, wants to take a break and reach out for the nearest pack of instant noodles.
-And it’s often in times like these that I faithfully turn to my repertoire of quick fixes.
+And it's often in times like these that I faithfully turn to my repertoire of quick fixes.
 And these, I assure you dear reader, can be whipped up real quick.
 Literally in minutes!

 Baingan Bharta (Indian-style Roast Eggplant Dip)